| OKSH(1) | General Commands Manual | OKSH(1) |

 (also known as 0), which is executed when the shell is about to exit,

-, which is executed after an error occurs
+and ERR, which is executed after an error occurs

 (an error is something that would cause the shell to exit if the

-or errexit
+-e or errexit option

-were set - see the set
+were set - see the set command above).

-handlers are executed in the environment of
+EXIT handlers are executed in the environment of

 the last executed command.
 Note that for non-interactive shells, the